2019 attacks in Burkina Faso: Oudalan Province

-The attack on the Burkina Faso Mosque occurred on the evening of Friday, 11 October 2019 in a mosque in northern Burkina Faso which left 16 people dead and two injured.
+On the evening of Friday, 11 October 2019 a mosque in northern Burkina Faso was attacked, which left 16 people dead and two injured.
 It happened while the residents were praying inside the Grand Mosque in Salmossi, a village close to the border with Mali.
-AFP reported that 13 people died on the spot while 3 died later due to the injuries.
+AFP reported that 13 people died on the spot while three died later due to the injuries.

 Pobé Mengao

 A mass shooting in Pobé Mengao killed 16 civilians.

 Fada N’Gourma Department

 On 6 November 2019, gunmen ambushed a convoy transporting workers of the Canadian mining firm Semafo near the city of Fada N’Gourma, on a road to the firm's Boungou mine.
-At least 37 people were killed, and dozens more are missing or injured.
+At least 37 people were killed, and dozens more were missing or injured.

 Hantoukoura

 On 1 December 2019, 14 people were killed at a Protestant church in Hantoukoura, Est Region.

 Arbinda

 On 24 December 2019, a large group of militants on motorcycles attacked civilians and a military base in Arbinda, Soum Province, Burkina Faso.
 The attack and subsequent battle lasted several hours, resulting in the deaths of 35 civilians, 7 soldiers and 80 attackers.
 The attack was one of Burkina Faso's deadliest.
 A 48-hour state of mourning was declared after the attack.